 3. Black & Decker – Good Budget Iron with Digital Display

-This is a fantastic price for a budget clothes iron that includes an LCD digital display.
+The Black & Decker has a fantastic price for a budget clothes iron that includes an LCD digital display.
 The digital display shows the heat setting in the form a number in a large, clear digit.
 It also has an audible ready alert and performs well for such a competitively priced laundry iron.
 It doesn’t have that top-notch feel that you get from the Rowenta’s, or as many steam holes, but if budget’s a concern, this is the best of the cheaper irons we’ve tested that does very well at removing all kinds of wrinkles.
 As with most Black & Decker products, also very easy to use.
 Full Review

 - Good budget option for home use

 - Large 12 ounce water tank